bjaan/openvpn-netns/README.md

    `sudo -i`

-3. Install the configuration file for OpenVPN that will allow it to connect the VPN provider; for Surfshark these can be downloaded [here](https://my.surfshark.com/vpn/manual-setup/main) on _Locations_ tab.
+3. Install the configuration file for OpenVPN that will allow it to connect the VPN provider; for Surfshark these can be downloaded [here](https://my.surfshark.com/vpn/manual-setup/main) on the _Locations_ tab.

    Download, e.g. with `wget`, and save the selected configuration under the `/etc/openvpn/` folder.